Asma-Bk/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-Valuable ressources to delve into the RL world
+Valuable ressources to delve into the theory of the RL world

 Websites to learn about :